 Involving your students in the Cal Water H2O Challenge's Classroom Challenge not only teaches them to understand water as a local and global resource, but also encourages social responsibility and engages your student as active agents in their community.

-A project can be completed in 4-8 weeks, although you can opt to spend longer on your design solution depending on your classroom schedule.
+A project can be completed in 4-8 weeks, although you can opt to spend longer on the project depending on your classroom schedule.
 As the competition follows a project-based learning model and incorporates both Common Core State Standards for ELA and Math, and is complementary to the Next Generation Science Standards, it is possible to fill your day with activities around the project and to focus on it for the school year.
 However, this is not required.
-Your project submission will be due March 31st, 2021, even if you choose to continue your project beyond that date.
+Your project submission will be due February 28th, 2023, even if you choose to continue your project beyond that date.

 The competition has been designed with the standards in mind from the beginning.
 With the help of WestEd / K-12 Alliance, a handbook and lesson plans have been designed to align with Common Core State Standards and complement the Next Generation Science Standards.
-Projects can meet standards in reading, vocabulary, research, writing, oral-speaking, science, social studies, and math, while also inspiring students to be active agents of change and to protect our water for future generations.
+Following the example project flow, projects can meet standards in reading, vocabulary, research, writing, oral-speaking, science, social studies, and math, while also inspiring students to be active agents of change and to protect our water for future generations.

-For a thorough review of how the Classroom Challenge can align with the standards, please check out the curriculum integration section of our handbook PDF or Google Doc, or explore the curriculum integration section of our new Google Classrooms.
-Google Classroom access is granted after registration.
+For a thorough review of how the Classroom Challenge can align with the standards, please check out the curriculum integration section of our handbook PDF or Google Doc, or explore the curriculum integration section of our new Canvas course.
+Canvas access is granted after registration.

 Absolutely, we provide many teacher resources, including a competition handbook (PDF or Google Doc), inclusive of curriculum integration tips, sample topics, and our competition rubric.
-New this year, we are offering Google Classrooms with tailored tips per your grade level.
+We are offering a Canvas course with tailored tips per your grade level.
 Additionally, our Teacher Ambassadors have office hours open to help support your Classroom Challenge.
 You can find our resources on the resources page.

 The portfolio is a classroom's final submission to Cal Water H2O Challenge's Classroom Challenge.
 The portfolio will cover: